Bonomo31/RatioWaveNet/README.md

 The following table presents a comparative analysis of different deep learning models with and without the application of the RDWT (Redundant Discrete Wavelet Transform) preprocessing technique.
 The evaluation covers three benchmark EEG motor imagery datasets: BCI Competition IV-2a, BCI Competition IV-2b, and the High-Gamma Dataset (HGD).
 The aim is to assess the impact of RDWT on classification performance (accuracy and Cohen’s kappa score).

-In particular, the results highlight the performance improvements achieved by [**RockNetA**](https://github.com/Bonomo31/) when combined with the RDWT preprocessing, compared to both its baseline (no preprocessing) and other well-established architectures.
+In particular, the results highlight the performance improvements achieved by [**RockNetA**](https://github.com/Bonomo31/RockNetA) when combined with the RDWT preprocessing, compared to both its baseline (no preprocessing) and other well-established architectures.

-> **Note**: *Unlike the previous table, the results reported here for the HGD and BCI IV-2b datasets include an enhanced preprocessing pipeline, which incorporates data augmentation and class balancing techniques.
-These strategies were employed to address class imbalance and improve the generalization capabilities of the models.*

 | Model           | Preprocessing | BCI 2a Acc. | BCI 2a κ | BCI 2b Acc. | BCI 2b κ | HGD Acc. | HGD κ |